 This type can work well as a partition or hedge, or as a standalone focal point.

-Plants are available from Nature Hills Nursery in #3 containers.
+Plants are available from Plants by Mail in #3 and two-and-a-half-quart containers.

 You May Need a Bigger Yard